aikmandean/windows-photos-tanstack-solid/README.md

 After it has finished scanning, you're ready to use the SQLite database.
 Go to folder your `AppData` directory (a hidden folder inside your user folder `C:/Users/<YOUR_USER>/AppData`).
 From there, copy `./Local/Packages/Microsoft.Windows.Photos_8wekyb3d8bbwe/LocalState/MediaDb.v1.sqlite` to `./data/` in the project directory.
+It may also be in `./Local/Packages/Microsoft.PhotosLegacy_8wekyb3d8bbwe/LocalState/MediaDb.v1.sqlite`

 You're now ready to use the app.